gdemarcsek/bsideslux18/README.md

-Now let's fix the AppArmor profile - we want it to allow all legal actions of our applications:
+Now let's fix the AppArmor profile - we want it to allow all legal actions of our applications, in other words, our profile is a description of "normal" behaviour:

 ```
 # Last Modified: Mon Sep  3 21:31:29 2018